 At the base of some mountains, there are a series of foothills or “piedmont”.
 They are gradual rises in height and are a transition between mountains and plains.
 Away from the mountains, there are separate hills that exist on their own.
 Hills, just like mountains, are raised areas of the earth’s surface, however, they are less steep and not as high as mountains.
 U.S. Geological Survey says that there is no official disparity between mountains and hills.
 The United States and the United Kingdom used to describe hills as summits below 1,000 feet.
 However, in the mid-twentieth century, both countries discarded the definition.

 Another geographical feature is the plateau.
 It is an area of highland that is significantly raised above the surrounding area.

-There are 2 major types of plateau: Volcanic plateaus and dissected plateaus.
-A dissected plateau is formed due to upward motion in the Earth’s crust as a result of gradual collision of tectonic plates.
-This gives rise to a volcanic plateau being formed from many little volcanic eruptions that overtime accumulate slowly.
+There are 2 major types of the plateau: Volcanic plateaus and dissected plateaus.
+A dissected plateau is formed due to upward movement in the Earth’s crust as a result of the gradual collision of tectonic plates.
+This gives rise to a volcanic plateau being formed from many little volcanic eruptions that over time accumulate slowly.
 Even though plateaus are higher than the surrounding terrain, they are different from mountain ranges as they are flat.

 The mesa is another flat-topped elevation.
 It is an isolated, flat-topped hill or ridge which is bounded by steep escarpments from all sides and distinctly erects above a surrounding plain.
 Mesa consists of soft flat-lying sedimentary rocks insulated by durable layers of hard rock.
 These durable layers behave like a caprock which forms the flat summit.